 The COVID-19 emergency facility set by the EU and FMO’s NASIRA fund has provided a 7-year $35m guarantee to the South African Bank Sasfin.

-CDC Group, the UK’s publicly owned impact investor, has closed a $100m trade finance risk sharing facility with Societe Generale.
+CDC Group, the UK’s development finance institution and impact investor, has announced a $100m additional commitment to its existing trade risk sharing facility with SMBC Bank International (SMBC BI).

 The AfricaGrow fund of funds (FoF), launched by Allianz Global Investors, has committed €15m to the Cathay AfricInvest Innovation Fund (CAIF), managed by AfricInvest.

 Norfund, Norway’s development finance institution, has sold all the shares in SN Power to Norwegian energy developer Scatec Solar for $1.17bn.

 AXIAN has committed an undisclosed amount to the African Development Partners III (ADP III) investment fund managed by Development Partners International (DPI).

 Swedfund, the Swedish Development finance institution, has invested $1m in Kasha Global, a female technology e-commerce platform with subsidiaries in Rwanda and Kenya.